jsvaldezv/pitch-shifter-audio-plugin/README.md

 ### 4. Set the Semitones for Pitch Shifting

 You can set the number of semitones that the pitch shifter should shift by using the setSemitones method.
-This should be done whenever the pitch shift needs to be updated, such as from a UI control.
+This should be done whenever the pitch shift needs to be updated.

 ```bash
 void setPitchShifting (int currentSemitones)